Ketamine Treatment for Mood Disorders

 - Hypertension needs to be optimized to reduce the risk of adverse effects.

-- Sleep apnea needs to be treated in order for ketamine infusions to be optimized.
+- Sleep apnea should be treated in order for ketamine infusions to be optimized.

 - If one has Interstitial Cystitis (IC) we highly recommend a visit to your urologist to determine if they wish to perform a cystoscopy prior to initiating ketamine infusion therapy.
 Additionally, we have a protocol that we follow for IC patients; we will share that with you during our consultation.

-- Anyone with a history of chronic liver disease will need labwork done prior-to & several weeks after ketamine infusions.
+- Anyone with a history of chronic liver disease will need labwork done prior-to & periodically during ketamine treatment.

 - Use of benzodiazepines (valium, ativan, xanax, klonopin) may reduce the effectiveness of ketamine infusions.
-These medications should be reduced or discontinued for a day or two prior to treatment; please consult with your current provider to obtain their recommendations.
+These medications should be reduced or discontinued for a day or two prior to treatment; we will communicate with you to determine the best course of action.

 - Ketamine infusions may be helpful in those with alcohol and/or drug abuse, but will need more attention than just ketamine therapy.
 If you have either of these issues, we need to help you find a counselor or therapist as you begin ketamine infusion therapy.